 Advantages of Class A Motorhomes

-The Class A is one of the most popular forms of RVing in the US, and there’s a reason for that.
-Class A motorhomes offer up many unique advantages that appeal to a large number of people.
+Class A is one of the most popular forms of RVing in the US, and there’s a reason for that.
+Class A motorhomes offer up many unique advantages that appeal to many people.

-- Size: Class A motorhomes can be behemoths.
-Certain models can be as long as 50 feet with the width of a large bus to boot.
+Class A motorhomes are behemoths.
+Some models can be as long as 50 feet with the width of a large bus to boot.
 This available space is compounded because many come with slide outs that enlarge the motorhome.
 Class A motorhomes can sleep several people, up to a dozen on some models and offer other features such a large space and king size beds.